SNAP Benefits in Maine: How to Apply and Qualify

 Apply In-Person

-For face-to-face help, you can apply at a local Department of Health and Human Services office.
-Staff are available to answer questions and guide you through the application.
+If you prefer face-to-face assistance or need help with the forms, you can apply at a local Department of Health and Human Services (DHHS) office.
+Staff can answer questions and guide you.

 Apply By Mail